TwentyOneDaysLockDown/TwentyOneDaysLockDown.github.io/README.md

 Lastly, I am spending time with my parents.
 It the first time in last 12 years, that I would have spent these many days with them.
 BTW I left the city, right in time, as I assesses the situtation.
 ANd was back to my hometown, before the borders were closed.
 I and my wife were already working from home for last 10 days.
 And my wife even earlier, so I was sure I will not be exposed to infection.
 And I used my personal car to travel back to home town.
 It's a days drive.

+# Day 2

+The day 2 started normally, woke up early in the morning did Yoga for an hour.
+The weather is sunny.
+To be true my work routine has not changed much because of the lock down.
+The other member of my team are outside India, and I have always been working remotely but sitting at office.
+You can say my job doesnt require me to go to office at all.
+And giving a remote working option always, with a need based travel to office might actually help the company.
+They wont have to pay for the building rent.
+Which is quite costly in a populous city of India.

+This also makes me think that in future I could like to work for company that allows remote working, or I work as a consultant.
+The business model of cities, with inflated property prices, where you earn and then spend your money for rent or for an inflated propery for years is really like shackles.
+I need to find a way to break these shackles.
+Do we need to be the frot runner in this rat race, or not be part of this race at all?
+I guess, I dont want to be a rat, would you?

+My town observes a lineancy of few hours during the this lock down period, during that time peopel can go and buy essentials.
+However I feel some people are flouting this opportunity.
+They just go out for a walk.
+They feel they are invincible.
+But no one knows how one's body would behave when it is attacked by the COVID-19.
+India has about 700 cases now, and close to 12 deaths.
+I am sure we are doing very less of testing.
+And many people might be just suffering thtough corona like a common flu, unnoticed.

+There are reports that people are not able to get essentials.
+Well for a country like India, I think it is very hard.